martinjoiner/fructify/README.md

 - Clone repo down
 - Run `npm install`
+- Copy and rename _config.json.example_ to _config.json_

 ## Running the servers

-For this to work there needs to be 2 services running, a normal web server listening on http:// and a websocket server listening on ws://
+For this to work there needs to be 2 services running, a normal web server listening on http:// and a WebSocket server listening on ws://

 Run a normal web server over http:// with something like this...